Arms Act, 1959: Current affairs

 The Act has undergone many changes since 1959, the most recent being in 2010 through an amendment for the Arms Act.
 There was also controversy around air guns to be included as part of this act which was rejected by the Supreme Court of India.
-Semi-automatic and automatic firearms are illegal to posses by civilians.

 Previous legislation

 The Indian Arms Act, 1878 was an act regulating the manufacture, sale, possession, and carry of firearms.

 Prior to the Indian Rebellion of 1857, there were few gun control laws in Colonial India.

 The act included the mandatory licensing to carry a weapon, but contained exclusions for some groups and persons, for instance "all persons of Kodava (Coorg) race".

-In a 1918 recruitment leaflet for World War I, Mahatma Gandhi voiced disapproval of the act:“Among the many misdeeds of the British rule in India, history will look upon the Act depriving a whole nation of arms as the blackest.
+In a 1918 recruitment leaflet for World War I, Mahatma Gandhi voiced disapproval of the act:Among the many misdeeds of the British rule in India, history will look upon the Act depriving a whole nation of arms as the blackest.
 If we want the Arms Act to be repealed, if we want to learn the use of arms, here is a golden opportunity.
-If the middle classes render voluntary help to Government in the hour of its trial, distrust will disappear, and the ban on possessing arms will be withdrawn.”
+If the middle classes render voluntary help to Government in the hour of its trial, distrust will disappear, and the ban on possessing arms will be withdrawn.

 In The New Cambridge History of India: Science, Technology and Medicine in Colonial India, historian David Arnold noted the effect of the British rule on weapons, mining and metallurgy in India:

+Prohibited and Non-Prohibited Bore

+The Arms Act classifies firearms into two categories: Prohibited Bore and Non-Prohibited Bore.
+All automatic firearms and semi-automatic firearms except pistols fall under the Prohibited Bore category.
+Any firearm which can chamber and fire ammunition of the caliber .303, 7.62mm; 410,380; .455; 9mm is specified as Prohibited Bore under The Arms Act of 1962.
+Smooth bore guns having barrel of less than 20" in length are also specified as Prohibited Bore guns.
+The common firearms which are provided to people with a license under this Act are double barreled shotguns of 12 gauge (DBBL 12 Bore), common firearms are 0.315 bolt-action rifles (magazine capacity of 5 cartridges) and 0.32 Smith&Wesson Long revolvers (chamber capacity of 6 cartridges), 0.35" semi-automatic pistols and 12 Bore pump-action shotguns.

-Stun Guns
+Stun Guns and Tasers

-Under Indian Arms Act, 1956 stun guns and tasers require licensing and are considered as prohibited arms under Section 25 (1A) of the Arms Act.
+Under Indian Arms Act, 1956 stun guns and tasers are illegal to own and are considered as prohibited arms under Section 25 (1A) of the Arms Act.

-Edged weapons and bows
+Knife legislation

+Edged weapons like swords, machetes, spears, bowie knives and stilettos require license under the Arms Act.
+Sword sticks, daggers, throwing knives, bayonets and switchblades are illegal.
+Edged weapons are illegal to carry in public places, educational institutes, airports, railway stations and metro stations is illegal.
+Any knife with a blade length exceeding 9 inches or a blade width exceeding 2 inches will be considered illegal to carry.